Celestialglitch/swot-reservoir-wse/docs/command_reference.md

 Negative values are rejected.

-For the scientific meaning of this setting, see [Configuration](configuration.md).
+For the scientific meaning of this parameter and its effect on pixel selection, see [Configuration](configuration.md).

 ---

-# 9. Cache Configuration
+# Cache Configuration

 ## `polygon_cache_enabled`

-Enable reservoir polygon caching:
+Enable persistent reservoir-footprint caching:

 ```bash
 swot-reservoir-wse config set polygon_cache_enabled true